 The Rocca Sforzesca (Imola’s fortress), which dates back to the 13th century, is the most imposing building of the urban landscape.
 The complex, open to the public, hosts a rare collection of ancient weapons and a prestigious exhibition of medieval ceramics.
 From the top of the building you can take in a 360° view of Imola’s territory, from the plain to the Apennines.

 Among the many noble palaces of the historical centre (a lot of them open to the public), Palazzo Tozzoni stands out with its splendid furnishings and its perfect state of conservation.
 Particularly interesting are the cellars of the mansion, hosting a rich collection of historical objects and tools of the local rural culture.

 Plunged deep in the greenery of its gardens, the San Domenico Museum, located in the cloister of the ancient convent of the Saints Nicolò and Domenico (next to the church of the same name), houses the “Pinacoteca Civica” and the museum “Giuseppe Scarabelli - Archeological Section”.
 Among the paintings exhibited, belonging to different ages and schools, you can find paintings by Innocenzo da Imola, Bartolomeo Cesi, Guttuso and De Pisis.

-On the first slopes of the Apennines lays the racetrack which has made Imola a well-known town all around the world.
+On the foothills of the Apennines lays the racetrack which has made Imola a well-known town all around the world.
 Enzo and Dino Ferrari Racetrack, built in the 50s, still welcomes sporting events of international importance and it is an obligatory stop for those who want to completely understand the character of the town.